R. P. Shaha University: Library

-The RPSU library has over 2,000 square feet floor area on the north side of the campus.
-The llibrary holds 6500 books, 10,000 online books, 1000 journals, magazines, books and other resources.
+The RPSU library has over 2,000 square feet of floor area on the north side of the campus.
+The library holds 6500 books, 10,000 online books, 1000 journals, magazines, and other resources.
 The university publishes a journal called RPSU Journals.

 Institutes

 RPSU has two institutes and one center.

 B P Shaha International Language & Cultural Institute: B. P. Shaha International Language & Cultural Institute is an educational institute established on 11 June 2024.
 The institute offers courses in multiple languages, including Japanese, English, and Chinese, with the aim of promoting international communication, cultural exchange, and language proficiency.

 Kumudini Skill Development Institute: The Kumudini Skill Development Institute (KSDI) was established on 11 June 2024 with the aim of enhancing professional and technical skills among students and professionals.
 The institute offers a variety of short courses and diploma programs designed to meet the demands of modern industries and emerging job markets.
-The courses cover diverse fields, including Digital Marketing, Statistical Package for the Social Sciences (SPSS), Cybersecurity etc.
+The courses cover diverse fields, including digital marketing, statistical package for the social sciences (SPSS), cybersecurity, etc.

-Center for Research & Innovation: The Center for Research and Innovation is dedicated to fostering a robust research culture at R. P. Shaha University.
-Established to support high-quality, multidisciplinary research, the center provides funding and resources to facilitate cutting-edge projects.
+The Center for Research and Innovation is dedicated to fostering research culture at the university.
+Established to support multidisciplinary research, the center provides funding and resources to facilitate cutting-edge projects.